ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 Before you get started you will need:

 1. An AWS account.
-1. An API key with the necessary permissions to create and manage private links.
+1. A [ClickHouse Cloud API key](https://clickhouse.com/docs/en/cloud/manage/openapi) with the necessary permissions to create and manage private links.

 ## Steps